ademidun/book-notes/deep-learning-for-the-life-sciences.md

 # Deep Learning for the Life Sciences

+I think that in the near future the biggest techonological improvements in society will come from advances in artificial intelligence and biology.
+So I've been trying to learn more about the intersection of artificial intelligence and biology.
+I decided to read the book, Deep Learning for the Life Sciences because it covers both topics.

 If you want to become very rich or help a lot of people in the future, I recommend learning data science and biology.
 More specifically deep learning and genetics.
 I recently bought a book about deep learning and genetics.